 Students seeking financial aid need to complete only two forms to apply for all federal and state scholarships and grants, federal loans, federal work study, and all institutional scholarships: the Free Application for Federal Student Aid (FAFSA) and the Union County College Scholarship Application.
-Full and part-time students may be eligible for financial aid; however, some forms of aid will be adjusted if you are less than full-time.
+Full and part-time students may be eligible for financial aid; however, some forms of aid will be adjusted for students who are less than full-time.

-Step 1: Complete your FAFSA
+Step 1: Complete your FAFSA or NJ Alternative application

-Your first step is to complete the FAFSA (Free Application for Federal Student Aid) at https://fafsa.ed.gov/.Remember to enter the school code of 002643 for Union County College so we receive your FAFSA electronically.
-Students will need to apply for a Personal Federal Student Aid ID (FSA-ID).
+Your first step is to complete the FAFSA (Free Application for Federal Student Aid) at https://studentaid.gov/.
+Remember to enter the school code of 002643 for Union County College so we receive your FAFSA electronically.
+You will need to apply for a Personal Federal Student Aid ID (FSA-ID).
 If you are a dependent student, you and one parent will need to apply for separate FSA-IDs and use the FSA-IDs to electronically sign your FAFSA.
-Students and/parents must complete a federal tax return if required.
-While completing the FAFSA on-line, students and/parents' are able import their federal tax information from the IRS using a secure data retrieval tool (DRT).
+You and/or parents must complete a federal tax return if required.
+While completing the FAFSA on-line, you and/or parents' are able to import their federal tax information from the IRS using a secure data retrieval tool (DRT).